 - Preheat oven to 375ºF (190ºC).
 Line two baking sheets with parchment paper.

-- In a large bowl, using a hand-held mixer or a stand mixer with paddle attachment, cream together the butter, brown sugar and granulated sugar until combined.
+- In a large bowl, using a hand-held mixer or a stand mixer with paddle attachment, cream together the butter, granulated sugar, and brown sugar until combined.
 Beat in the egg and vanilla until smooth.

 - Add the dry ingredients to the wet ingredients and slowly mix until combined.